justintungonline/azure-sa-function-tests/README.md

 ## Create a function in Azure Functions that can write data to Azure Cache for Redis

-- Succeeded in creating function using [CLI tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=azure-cli%2Ccurl) using the Gitpod development environment in this repository.
-When I tried the local tutorial, I ran into problems building the function and libraries.
+- Created function using the command line interface (CLI) tutorial called [Quickstart: Create a C# function in Azure from the command line](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=azure-cli%2Ccurl) using the Gitpod development environment in this repository.
+[Launch the online development environment](https://gitpod.io/#https://github.com/justintungonline/azure-sa-function-tests)
+- The Gitpod environment is this repository has all the prerequisites for the CLI tutorial (dotnetcore, Azure CLI, Azure Function Tools Core ) preinstalled in the workspace's Ubuntu image.

 [Reference of files generated for the Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#generated-project-files)